Dauntae Mariner: Senior

 In the 2021 FFA Cup, Mariner scored a goal for Gold Coast Knights less than a minute after entering the match to defeat Edge Hill United and progress to the Round of 16.
 For the 2022 season he moved to Logan Lightning FC of the same league.

 International career

 Born in Australia, Mariner is of Samoan heritage.
-He visited Samoa for the first time in January 2017 to trial for the Samoa U17 national team that would compete in the 2017 OFC U-17 Championship.
+He visited Samoa for the first time in January 2017 to trial for the Samoa under-17 national team that would compete in the 2017 OFC U-17 Championship.
 Later that month he was named to Samoa's final squad.
+Mariner made his debut for the senior Samoa national team on 17 November 2023 in a 2023 Pacific Games match against the Solomon Islands.

+International career statistics

 Personal life

 Mariner is the nephew of Tim Cahill and the cousin of Kyah Cahill.